mauriziodapor/POLARe/README.md

 The program SPAS enables the calculation of the spin polarization of electron and positron beams after elastic scattering [M. Dapor, Physics Open 14, 100134 (2023)].

-It requires as input the functions S, T and U (which can be obtained with POLARe or POLARe2), the initial spin polarization, and the azimuthal angle.
+It requires as input the functions S, T, and U (which can be obtained with POLARe or POLARe2), the initial spin polarization, and the azimuthal angle.

 Compile with the following command: